Note 2: Cost of Attack - TWAPs

 We can combine these two scenarios into a break-even cost function for the full range of spot price changes:

-\[\begin{eqnarray} \mathrm{TC}|_{B} (\epsilon) = \begin{cases} y \cdot \bigg( \frac{\Delta}{L \cdot | \epsilon |} + \nu \bigg) \bigg[ \frac{1}{\sqrt{1 - | \epsilon |}} - 1 \bigg] & -1 < \epsilon < 0 \\ x \cdot \bigg( \frac{\Delta}{L \cdot \epsilon} + \nu \bigg) \bigg[ \sqrt{1 + \epsilon} - 1 \bigg] & 0 < \epsilon < \infty \end{cases} \end{eqnarray}\]
+\[\begin{eqnarray} \mathrm{TC}|_{B} (\epsilon) = \begin{cases} y \cdot \bigg( \frac{\Delta}{L \cdot | \epsilon |} + \nu \bigg) \bigg[ \frac{1}{\sqrt{1 - | \epsilon |}} - 1 \bigg] & -1 < \epsilon < 0 \\ x \cdot \bigg( \frac{\Delta}{L \cdot \epsilon} + \nu \bigg) \bigg[ \sqrt{1 + \epsilon} - 1 \bigg] & 0 < \epsilon < \infty \end{cases} \end{eqnarray}\]which is dominated by

 \[ \lim_{\epsilon \to 0} \mathrm{TC}|_{B} (\epsilon) = \frac{x}{2} \cdot \frac{\Delta}{L} = \frac{y}{2} \cdot \frac{\Delta}{L} \]